yeshua453/website/docs/controls/slider.md

 ### `interaction`

 The allowed way for the user to interact with this slider.
-Value is a `SliderInteraction` enum, which has the following possible values:
+Value is a [`SliderInteraction`](/docs/reference/types/sliderinteraction) and defaults to `SliderInteraction.TAP_AND_SLIDE`.

-* `TAP_AND_SLIDE`(default) - allows interaction by tapping or sliding anywhere on the track
-* `TAP_ONLY` - allows interaction only by tapping anywhere on the track
-* `SLIDE_ONLY` - allows interaction only by sliding anywhere on the track
-* `SLIDE_THUMB` - allows interaction only by sliding the thumb.

 ### `label`